Hablamos Español Insurance Companies We Work With

 What is hired and non-owned auto insurance?

-It covers liability when the business uses vehicles it does not own, such as employees' personal cars used for work or rented vehicles.
-It fills a gap personal and standard commercial auto may leave.
+It generally covers liability when the business uses vehicles it does not own, such as employees' personal cars used for work or rented vehicles.
+It may fill a gap personal and standard commercial auto can leave.

 Do I need commercial auto if employees use their own cars?